- Target disease: Visceral leishmaniasis (VL)

 - Funding (since project start): Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Médecins Sans Frontières/Doctors without Borders, International.

-A novel series of heterocyclic compounds for visceral leishmaniasis has been optimized by Celgene in collaboration with London School of Hygiene & Tropical Medicine and Advinus, and with advice from DNDi.
+A novel series of heterocyclic compounds for visceral leishmaniasis was optimized by Celgene in collaboration with London School of Hygiene & Tropical Medicine and Advinus, and with advice from DNDi.
+In 2016, an in vivo proof-of-concept was achieved for this series.

 Last update: February 2019